‘Elric: The Making Of A Sorcerer’

 Elric of Melniboné — proud prince of ruins, kinslayer — call him what you will.
 He remains, together with maybe Jerry Cornelius, Moorcock’s most enduring, if not always most endearing, character…

 Elric: The Making Of A Sorcerer is an original graphic novel.
-It was first serialised in four parts (2004–’06) — see below — before being published as a single-volume omnibus.
-Each issue (and the omnibus) bore the author’s “Note: The events in this story occur immediately before the opening of the novel Elric of Melniboné.”
+It was first serialised in four parts (2004–’06) see below before being published as a single-volume omnibus (2007), which in 2024 was republished (see below).
+Each issue (and the original omnibus edition) bore the author’s “Note: The events in this story occur immediately before the opening of the novel Elric of Melniboné.”
 The graphic novel’s (textual form) script was later collected in Elric In The Dream Realms (2009) and Elric Of Melniboné And Other Stories (2013).

 Elric: The Making Of A Sorcerer (No. 1 — ‘The First Dream: Bargains In Blades’ — 22nd September, 2004, $5·95, 48 pages)